CyrilCermak/modular_architecture_on_ios/README.md

 are already implemented.

-Furthermore, we will need a central place where we can execute those scripts to free the developers' resources.
+Furthermore, we will need a central place where we can execute those scripts to free the developers’ resources.
 There are many different CI/CD providers that offers pretty much the same solution with very similar setups and problems.